drashland/website-v2/docs/sinco/v4.x/2_tutorials/3_page/5_custom_assertions.md

 In this tutorial, you will:

-- Create a headless browser instance;
+- Create a headless browser instance; and
-- Assert no errors exist in the console; and
+- Assert no errors exist in the console.
-- Assert text exists inside the DOM (page).

 ## Folder Structure End State